Rushmore Plaza Civic Center selects proposal for a new name

 RAPID CITY S.D.
 (KOTA TV) - Rushmore Plaza Civic Center is getting closer to a new name for the arena.

-After several months of proposals, Rushmore Plaza Civic Center Executive Director Craig Baltzer says the committee has finally chosen one.
+After several months of proposals, Rushmore Plaza Civic Center's Executive Director Craig Baltzer says the committee has finally chosen one.

 However, the new name for the arena has not been revealed.